BradyDriebergen/ecommerce_store_page/README.md

 typescript before but thankfully, it was very similar to JavaScript.
 In the end however, I am happy with my work and I hope you are impressed.

-I can't tell you enough how honored I am to be in the running for this position.
-I know I'm still new to full-stack, but I promise to show the same amount of dedication and care if I get the job.
-Thank you all so much for everything, and I eagerly await your response.

 ## Compiling and Using